cgibsonmm/finding-solutions/README.md

 *It is encouraged that if you feel like you know the answer to a question posted by your fellow classmates, contribute to the conversation.*

-**Ask and answer questions during the lecture, but don't forget to focus on the new material beign covered.**
+**Ask and answer questions during the lecture, but don't forget to focus on the new material being covered.**

 ### STEP 4: Google is your best friend